cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 > In the case of property access, the `@` character at the beginning of the property name is omitted -
 > `storage.thorium` is the right syntax, `storage.@thorium` is wrong.

-# Built-in functions
+# Library functions

-Mindcode now defines a few built-in functions that enhance plain Mindustry Logic.
+Mindcode now defines a few library functions that enhance plain Mindustry Logic.

 ## print